|Singing River Street Rod Association|

 We are proud to announce that we have an original chartered member active today, Randy Moye.
 Randy has shared memories of the "good times" with us such as: a womanless beauty pageant, car washes, bake sales, gong shows, a Mardi Gras car show at the mall, River Jamborees and Cruise Ins, club picnics at the river, Christmas parties, crawfish boils and plenty of eating meetings.
 All of these were for fun.

 In keeping with the Season of giving, Singing River Street Rod Association conducts "Santa Cruise."
-This is a one day rod run held the first Saturday in December at Sacred Heart Church; 10446 LeMoyne Blvd.; D'Iberville.
-Admission to this event is a new toy for a needy child or $15 cash.
+This is a one day rod run held prior to Christmas.
 The event is highlighted with Santa and good music, good food, dash plaques and an award winning ceremony.
 All of the proceeds of this event is given to local charities.

 Come pass a good time with Singing River Street Rod Association, the oldest street rod club on the Mississippi Gulf Coast!